 Students who complete all courses listed in the curriculum will be awarded an associate in applied science degree in Air Conditioning/Refrigeration.
-Students completing all Air Conditioning courses, CIS 146, ENG 101, MTH 116, and SPH 106 or 107 will be awarded a program certificate.
 Admission is conditional and depends on the student's ability to perform the essential functions identified for this program.
 Reasonable accommodations are considered.